ActiveBrainAtlas2/preprocessing-pipeline/docs/Reorganizing_documentation/programmer/Reorganization_Plan.md

 5. **Automatic generation**, using tools such as Sphinx the documentation is combined with the code.
 A compiler can then be used that translates the documentation into a easy to navvigate web format.
 Ed has done this using sphinx and readthedocs: https://activebrainatlasadmin.readthedocs.io/en/latest/index.html

+## Plan
+We start with Ed's documentation and add to it the content for the currently undocumented packages.

 ## Issues with current programmer documentation.

 1. **Incompleteness:** The file lsr-code.txt lists all of the files in the pipeliine directory, there are about 1000 files in this directory.
 I found no reference to any individual files in the programmer documentation.